Antonio Del Mastro, President Mars Planet: Project Coordinator

 Francesca Parotti: Materials and Design Coordinator

-Francesca is a Material Enegineer and Structures Designer.
-She teachs currently industrial design and material engineering and works to design of future Mars outposts.
-Her materials studies are addressed to the use of 3D printers in the future manned missions in Space.
+Francesca is a Civil Enegineer and Structures Designer with a Science and Materials Technology PhD.
+She speaks 5 languages and has took part to several international projects.
+She currently teachs “Innovation in Technologies” and “Materials Technology” at Industrial Design and works to design of future Mars outposts.
+Her materials studies are addressed to the use Smart Materials and Innovative Processes in the future manned missions in Space.

 Marcello Coradini (President, CES31 at ANR: Agence Nationale de la Recherche)